danvet/danvet.github.io/_posts/2013-08-28-recent-drmi915-testsuite-improvements.md

 	$ sudo ./piglit-run.py tests/igt result

 Just enumerating the testcases doesn't need root though.
 But it will run the binaries of tests with subtests since igt subtests are enumerated at runtime - that helps greatly with constructing combinatorial testcases.
-So to list all tests just run
+To list all tests just run

 	$ ./piglit-run.py -d tests/igt result